 [This Award is supported by Serco Justice Services.]

-Andrea Bennett, Regional Probation Director NPS North West, sums up why Joy stands out, praising “her outstanding work in developing and implementing the knife crime programme that has been praised both locally and national, her work on developing the specialist county lines programme that is having a major impact in Merseyside on both perpetrators and victims, and over twenty years work in the Probation Service always going above and beyond.”
+Andrea Bennett, Regional Probation Director NPS North West, sums up why Joy stands out, praising “her outstanding work in developing and implementing a knife crime programme that has been praised both locally and nationally, her work on developing the specialist county lines programme that is having a major impact in Merseyside on both perpetrators and victims, and over twenty years work in the Probation Service always going above and beyond.”

 Andrea adds that “Joy is without doubt an inspirational woman,” as seen in the testimonials to her work below, and commends Joy “as an exceptional woman for her contribution to changing the lives of service users and protecting the public.”